Chapter 9: Inside the Wall

 “Nope.
 The only way you can change my mind is if you stay.
 Just like Kevin, I will follow you.”
 His voice was way too chipper and excited.
 Maybe he thought this would convince me to stay.

 “Fine.
 Mount up.
 Kevin thinks you are a good asset, so prove it.
 Let’s get this show out of here!”
-I clambered and climbed up onto my own horse and he just patiently stood there waiting for me to get up.
+I clambered and climbed up onto my own horse as he just patiently stood there waiting for me to get up.

 Lisa came running over, “I know you didn’t want to learn to fight, but you should carry a sword.
 The guys both have them as well.”
 She held up a belt with a short sword in a sheath attached to it.

+I had no idea what a sword would do for me, but I wouldn't turn down her gift.
 “Thanks,” I took the belt and put it around my waist with the sword at my side.

 “Of course I am.
 What’s life without adventure?”
-He called out as he worked on calming his beast.
+He said as he worked on calming his beast.
 Once we were up Roderick led the way across the hall.
 As we went more and more of the hall became lit by the dim glowing orange lights, showing off the splendor of the hall that spanned the width of the giant wall.

 Soon we came to a strange clear box that was big enough to hold all three of us and our horses.